Hikes Accessible by Public Transport

 Cullera

-GPS Track starting from train station – Cullera Hills
+GPS Track starting from train station – Cullera Hills.
+Return the same way or along the beach.

 Alt de les Creus

-If you go a bit further and come off the train at Tavernes de la Valldigna station (Zone 5) there’s a more challenging, but also more rewarding hike to Alto de los Cruces.
-It is possible to get to the start of the hike from the train station by bus (schedule), which takes about 5 minutes.
+If you venture a bit further and disembark at Tavernes de la Valldigna station (Zone 5), you’ll find a more demanding yet highly rewarding hike to Alto de los Cruces.
+Access to the starting point of the hike from the train station is available via a short 5-minute L102 bus ride (schedule).

 Cercanías: C-2 line